An Auditing Imperative for Automated Hiring

 Date Written: March 15, 2019

-Employment discrimination may be likened to a many headed hydra, even as laws have been enacted to grant equal opportunity to job applicants, new socio-technical developments have ushered in novel mechanisms for discrimination.
-The high bar of proof to demonstrate a disparate impact cause of action under Title VII of the Civil Rights coupled with the “black box” nature of many automated hiring systems, render the detection and redress of bias in such algorithmic systems difficult.
-This Article, with contributions at the intersection of administrative law, labor law, and law & technology, makes the central claim that the automation of hiring both facilitates and obfuscates employment discrimination.
-That phenomenon and the deployment of intellectual property law as shield against scrutiny of automated systems combine to form an insurmountable obstacle for disparate impact claimants.
+Even as laws have been enacted to grant equal opportunity to job applicants, new socio-technical developments have ushered in novel mechanisms for discrimination.
+The high bar of proof to demonstrate a disparate impact cause of action under Title VII of the Civil Rights Act, coupled with the “black box” nature of many automated hiring systems, renders the detection and redress of bias in such algorithmic systems difficult.
+This Article, with contributions at the intersection of administrative law, employment & labor law, and law & technology, makes the central claim that the automation of hiring both facilitates and obfuscates employment discrimination.
+That phenomenon and the deployment of intellectual property law as a shield against the scrutiny of automated systems combine to form an insurmountable obstacle for disparate impact claimants.